Gleyber Torres Player Props: Yankees vs. Cubs

 Gleyber Torres At The Plate

-- Torres has 79 hits to go with a slugging percentage of .413, both of which lead New York hitters this season.
+- Torres has 80 hits to go with a slugging percentage of .411, both of which rank first among New York hitters this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.